peter-sharp/peter-sharp-dev/src/site/resume/work-history/2022-06-22-bitprime-gen.md

 tags: ["general"]
 link: https://bitprime.co.nz/
 ---
-Accepted a full-time contract with BitPrime, a Cryptocurrency retail and OTC exchange based in New Zealand.
+Accepted a full-time remote contract with BitPrime, a Cryptocurrency retail and OTC exchange based in New Zealand.

 Primary responsibilities:
  - Rolling out new website features from design to deployment